0 Part Course |

 Counterparty Risk and the Role of CCP

-Learn and understand the benefits and risks of CCP (Central Counterparty)
+Become an expert in the benefits and risks of CCP (Central Counterparty)

 A modern building with a glass facade with clear sky